November 1, 2021

 Once a company has agreed to hire someone, they have to run the gauntlet of hoping they’ll not change their mind or get a better offer before they actually start.
 By sending a great microlearning onboarding course to them, they’ll feel like part of the team before they actually start.
 If you include information on where to go, who to talk to, and where the facilities are, you won’t need to impact your other workers either.

 Who doesn’t love health and safety training?
 This perennial bugbear of an HR department can be easily addressed with great micro learning.
 All of your employees own phones – whether they’re Gen-Z or Baby Boomers.
 By using analytics on the learning software, HR can see who has and who hasn’t completed the course and Push Notifications can be used to remind learners regarding this.

 If you have a series of incredibly unengaging learning quizzes, why not use incredibly engaging gameshow-like micro learning to present them.
 In this example of great micro learning, learners can earn points depending on which questions they answer and how fast they answer them.
 Offering prizes to the best performers (or teams of learners) provides further motivation.

-The K.I.S.S. method of design and implementation is always worth bearing in mind – Keep It Simple, Stupid.
+The K.I.S.S. method of instructional design and implementation is always worth bearing in mind – Keep It Simple, Stupid.
 So why not test learners’ grey matter by making them remember things using one of the oldest children’s games around?

 Many organizations will have heavily invested in online training content already.
 One of the great things about microlearning is that it can be used to augment existing programs and infrastructure.
-By utilizing engaging microlearning templates (by uploading existing content and questions to them), you can easily create highly engaging and effective training materials like microlessons and quizzes.
+By utilizing engaging microlearning templates (by uploading existing content and questions to them), you can easily create highly engaging and effective learning objects like microlessons and quizzes.

 You may be interested in our article on microlearning videos.
 Click here to check it out or copy the link, https://www.edapp.com/blog/types-of-microlearning/.